 Lowes Santa Monica Beach Hotel

 Satiated, stroll the pier, home to the old-school, fun-in-the-sun amusement rides of Pacific Park.
 Go for a spin on the solar-powered Ferris wheel.
 Take in ocean views from the pier-top roller coaster.
 Try your luck at the midway games and curse the ring-toss booth.
-Then poke at sea anemones and urchins in the small yet nifty Santa Monica Pier Aquarium.
+Then poke at sea anemones and urchins in the small yet nifty Heal the Bay Aquarium.

 As the sun sinks into the Pacific, behold the gorgeous, pink-streaked sky from the bluff-top park backing Santa Monica State Beach.